KovenYu/CAMEL/README.md

 H.-X. Yu, A. Wu, W.-S. Zheng, "Cross-view Asymmetric Metric Learning for Unsupervised Person Re-identification", In ICCV, 2017.

 This page contains the demo code for our model CAMEL and the package to construct the dataset ExMarket.
+If you have any problem, please feel free to contact us.
+My Email address: xKoven@gmail.com

 # Feature